thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Indian Courts are fully compromised & these unaccountable black gowns of Supreme Court are the ones who imposed this cruel NRC on Assam & sat idle for more than 100 days while the [fundamental rights of Kashmiries are violated](https://www.livelaw.in/top-stories/kashmir-internet-shutdown-for-over-100-days-a-violation-of-right-to-life-submits-dushyant-dave-149949) thru military terror.

-There is nothing we can expect from either the cowardly & opportunistic opposition (or) the so-called courts of this country.
+There is nothing we can expect from the cowardly & opportunistic opposition (or) the "so called" courts of this country.
 Injustice is *not* the exception in our country, its the rule.

 Both of them are nothing more than power brokers who are interested in their power & none of the responsibilities that come with it.